AMReX-Combustion/PelePhysics/Docs/cvode/source/IntroductionToCvode.rst

 yields a powerful tool.
 In this case, the linear solve is `matrix-free`, and the default Newton iteration is an `Inexact` Newton iteration, in which :math:`M` is applied with matrix-vector products :math:`Jv` obtained by either difference quotients or a user-supplied routine.
 In `PelePhysics`, it is possible to use either a non-preconditioned or a preconditioned GMRES solver.
-In the latter case, the preconditioner can be either specified in a dense or sparse format (if the KLU library is linked to Cvode), and it is provided in the form of a Jacobian approximation, based on the work of [McNenly2015]_.
+In the latter case, the preconditioner can be either specified in a dense or sparse format (if the KLU library is linked to CVODE), and it is provided in the form of a Jacobian approximation, based on the work of [McNenly2015]_.